dragonmux/rSON/README.md

 They both provide an error() function for displaying a message of what was wrong, and JSONParserError provides way to get the raw error constants if you wish to write your own messages.
 The other exceptions, although possible, are not disuessed here as they are involved in the lookup systems for JSONArray and JSONObject and should only arrise from the JSON not being what was expected during data extraction.

+stream_t (new in 0.2.0) provides a simple but strong interface to any byte-based stream interfaces, be it a file, memory, some kind of socket (JSON-RPC), or anything else for which you can dream up an interface conforming to stream_t.
+As of 0.2.0, rSON::parseJSONFile() is deprecated in favour of using a stream object and passing that into rSON::parseJSON() to get a node tree.
+This change is designed to greatly simplify more complex use-cases so the user program doesn't have to worry about how to construct a buffer that the parser can deal with, which also helps speed the entire process up.

 ## The License